16 products

 Q: Are all these truffle species commercially harvested?

-✅ Primarily T. aestivum and T. uncinatum are collected commercially, while others are rarer finds.
+✅ Primarily T. aestivum and T. uncinatum are collected on a commercial scale.
+The others are rarer finds with limited seasonal yields.

-Q: Can I find white truffles (T. magnatum) in Bulgaria?
+Q: Can white truffles (T. magnatum) be found in Bulgaria?

-🕵️ Yes, but rarely - occasional finds reported in Balkan Mountains.
+🕵️ Yes, but rarely — occasional discoveries are reported in the Balkan Mountains.

-Q: Is Bulgaria good for truffle hunting tourism?
+Q: Is Bulgaria suitable for truffle hunting tourism?

-Q: How do Bulgarian truffles compare to Italian/French?
+Q: How do Bulgarian truffles compare to Italian or French varieties?

 🌲 Why Bulgaria’s Truffle Diversity Matters